-Paul was appointed group finance director in 2008.
-He qualified as a chartered accountant with PriceWaterhouse in 1992.
-In 1999 he joined Old Mutual Plc as group financial controller, becoming director of finance in 2001 and finance director of Gerrard Limited eight months later.
-Two years after the sale of Gerrard in 2005 he left to work initially for Euroclear and, subsequently, as a divisional finance director of the Phoenix Group.
+Paul qualified as a chartered accountant with PriceWaterhouse in 1992, subsequently taking up a position in New York before returning to London in 1996.
+In 1999 he joined Old Mutual Plc as group financial controller, becoming director of finance of Gerrard Limited in 2001.
+In 2005, two years after the sale of Gerrard, he left to work initially for Euroclear and, subsequently, as a divisional finance director of the Phoenix Group.
 He was formerly a non-executive director of the Financial Services Compensation Scheme.

-Ali joined Rathbones on 1 April 2016 and was appointed Company Secretary on 1 May 2016.
-Prior to joining Rathbones, Ali spent 9 years as Director of Company Secretarial Services at Signet Jewelers having responsibilities for a wide variety of areas and functions during this time.
-Ali graduated in law and is a Fellow of Institute of Chartered Secretaries and Administrators.
+Ali joined Rathbones in April 2016 and was appointed company secretary in May 2016.
+Prior to joining Rathbones, Ali spent nine years as director of company secretarial services at Signet Jewelers having responsibilities for a wide variety of areas and functions during this time.
+Ali graduated in Law and is a Fellow of Institute of Chartered Secretaries and Administrators.

 Dharmash was appointed as non-executive director on 5 October 2021.

 He is currently a board member of The British Business Bank, Halma plc, BBC Commercial Holdings, Blow Ltd and The Premier League.

 Dharmash started his career with Procter & Gamble on their graduate programme and then went on to become a brand manager, followed by a period with Boston Consulting Group.
 He spent eight years in the media as Group Managing Director of EMAP Consumer Media and EMAP Performance.